Minister: Rev Michael Dowling

 Some months after the split I had a life-changing experience that profoundly altered the trajectory of my life, both internal and external and, as a result, I embarked on a quest to discover or perhaps to rediscover this ‘God’ that I had rejected many years earlier.
 My quest took me on many highways and byways, through an exploration of many religious faiths and belief systems before, finally, I was led back, full of surprise and wonder, into the Christian faith, only now within the Uniting Church.

-At the beginning of this extraordinary period of exploration I met the love of my life, Joy.
+At the beginning of this extraordinary period of exploration I met and married my darling Joy.
 Together, we formed a blended family, with my two little boys and Joy’s three older children (two boys and a girl), one of whom had already left home.
 It has been a source of enduring delight for Joy and I that our kids have got on so well together, remaining close friends into adulthood.
 Joy and I also started our own self-employed business where we acted as the South Australian sales, service and technical support representatives for a number of scientific instrument firms, including Hewlett Packard.
 It was a wonderful, challenging, intellectually stimulating twelve years of working together.
 During that same period, our involvement with the Uniting Church continued to increase until one day I received a proverbial ‘tap on the shoulder’ about ordained ministry.
 “Who?
 Me?
 No way!”
 Hmmm… as it turned out, “Yes way!”

 On my very non-linear journey into ministry, I discovered within myself a passion to make sense of this life that we live!
 I developed an almost insatiable curiosity about the intersection between our lived human experience; the workings of the natural world of which we humans form an integral part; the ever-changing scientific understanding of the same; and our understanding of and faith in the God who loves us.

-Since Joy and I were a couple who never did anything by halves, not only did I commence a full-time Batchelor of Ministry degree, but Joy also simultaneously started a double degree in Social Work and Social Planning!
+Since Joy and I were a couple who never did anything by halves, not only did I commence a full-time Bachelor of Ministry degree, but Joy also simultaneously started a double degree in Social Work and Social Planning!
 It was brilliant, and we both loved it!
 Sadly, and before the completion of her studies, Joy suffered an acute health crisis in 2009 and, although she survived, she would be on oxygen 24/7 for the rest of her life, and with a greatly diminished capacity.
 Together, we began to come to terms with the new, ever-changing reality that would mark the remaining ten years of our life together.
 I completed my ministry degree, and commenced aged care chaplaincy with Eldercare, something which I continued for six years, and which I loved.
 During this time, as well as being Joy’s husband, I was also her carer, assisting her with those things she could no longer do.
 Joy exhibited tremendous courage and resilience during these ten years, making sure she did everything she was still capable of doing, including having fun!

 Recent Past Minister: Rev Phil Hoffmann